JordanMartinez/purescript-jordans-reference/02-Build-Tools/Readme.md

 ### Phase 3: Improving the `psc-package` Developer Workflow via `Spago`

 From the above image, one should infer that using `pulp` and `bower` was overall easier to use and explain.
-Thus, Justin Woo and Fabrizo Ferrai started a project called `spago`. `spago` "absorbed" `psc-package` and `spacchetti` into one program and now provides a seamless developer workflow.
+Thus, Justin Woo and Fabrizo Ferrai started a project called `spago`. `spago` evolved out of `spacchetti` and reimplemented parts of `psc-package` into one program with a seamless developer workflow.
+While `psc-package` can still be used, it's better to use `spago`.

 The below image summarizes the current state: